adamwiesler/ECE497AW/hw01/ReadMe.md

 4. installing git on a your host
 5. signing up for the two beagle Google groups (See Working With Open Source)
 6. writing a simple Etch-a-sketch program

+# Etch-A-Sketch:

+To run, install neccessary packages by running:

+`$bone npm install`

+Then, run

+`$bone node etchasketch.js #rows #cols`

+replacing #rows and #cols with the number of rows and columns wanted (defaults to 8x8).